 Codemasters dispenses with annoying rubber banding, instead resorting again to the Nemesis system, which fans of the franchise already know from the predecessor.
 So opponents "remember" how you behave towards them on the track - and sometimes you get noticeably annoyed by drivers who previously annoyed you too much.
 This usually lasts for several races, the rivals drive noticeably more aggressively.
 Incidentally, the question of guilt does not arise in Grid Legends: whoever rams into the paintwork of opposing drivers, for whatever reason, can turn the drivers into an enemy, even if this happens completely unintentionally.
 A blemish?
 Not at all.
-Why should the AI drivers be less “angry”, after all, they are ruining a potentially good race.
+Why should the AI drivers "be less annoyed", after all, they mess up a possibly good race.

 The scope of the game is another strength: Different modes, multiplayer options, a route editor and other content features combined with the good feeling of racing ensure many hours of fun.
 The cars can be steered cleanly over the routes, even if you collide with the guardrail a little too often with the stability aid switched off - that can be rewound.
 In any case, Grid Legends shines when it shines, especially on the track: the courses are well designed and the models of the racing cars are pretty - but the graphical opulence of a Forza Horizon 5 does not reach Codemaster's game.
 At the back, the optics fall behind the crash barrier.
 The spectators are (usually) ugly and the rest of the trappings are solid at best.
 Forgive it, because fortunately it only matters during the race if you really look at it carefully.